 Minn.
 Stat.
-PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference § 475.60, G. Was the sale of these obligations in accordance with the public notice and public sale subds.
-2 & requirements of Minnesota statutes? § 475.60, 1.
-If no, was the sale exempt from public sale due to any of the following reasons: subd.
+Section PUBLIC INDEBTEDNESS Yes No Workpaper Reference § 475.60, subds.
+2 & 3 G. Was the sale of these obligations in accordance with the public notice and public sale requirements of Minnesota statutes?
+103 110 Reference § 475.60, subd.
 2 1.
-If no, was the sale exempt from public sale due to any of the following reasons.
-5404.2 a. obligations issued under the provisions of a home rule charter, or under a law specifically authorizing a different method of sale or authorizing them to be issued in such a manner as the council/board may determine; b. obligations sold by the municipality in an amount not exceeding the total sum of \$1,200,000 in any 12-month period; c. except for those issued by a school board, obligations issued in anticipation of the collection of taxes or other revenues appropriated for expenditure in a single year, if sold in accordance with the most favorable of two or more proposals solicited privately; d. obligations sold to any board, department, or agency of the United States of America or the State of Minnesota, in accordance with the rules of the board, department, or agency; e. obligations issued to fund pension and retirement fund liabilities under e. obligations issued to fund pension and retirement fund liabilities under Minn.
+If no, was the sale exempt from public sale due to any of the following reasons: a. obligations issued under the provisions of a home rule charter, or under a law specifically authorizing a different method of sale or authorizing them to be issued in such a manner as the council/board may determine; b. obligations sold by the municipality in an amount not exceeding the total sum of \$1,200,000 in any 12-month period; c. except for those issued by a school board, obligations issued in anticipation of the collection of taxes or other revenues appropriated for expenditure in a single year, if sold in accordance with the most favorable of two or more proposals solicited privately; d. obligations sold to any board, department, or agency of the United States of America or the State of Minnesota, in accordance with the rules of the board, department, or agency; e. obligations issued to fund pension and retirement fund liabilities under Minn.
 Stat. § 475.52, subd.
 6; obligations issued with tender options under Minn.
-Stat. § 475.52, subd.
+Stat. § 475.54, subd.
 5a; crossover refunding referred to in Minn.
 Stat. § 475.67, subd.
 13; and any issue of obligations comprised in whole or in part of obligations bearing interest at a rate or rates which vary periodically referred to in Minn.
-Stat. § 475.56; f. obligations to be issued for a purpose, in a manner, and upon terms and conditions authorized by law, if the governing body of the municipality, on the advice of bond counsel or special tax counsel, determines that interest on the obligations cannot be represented to be excluded from gross income for purposes of federal income taxation; gross income for purposes of federal income taxation, g. obligations issued in the form of an installment purchase contract, lease purchase agreement, or other similar agreement; h. obligations sold under a bond reinvestment program; or i. obligations which the governing body determines shall be sold by private negotiation if the municipality has retained an independent municipal adviser?
-0.455 § 475.55, H. Were all obligations signed manually by one officer of the municipality or by a subd.
-1 designated authenticating agent? § 475.65 I. Did the treasurer account for the receipt and disbursement of the proceeds of the 5 .75.05 issue, for the use named in the resolution, in a separate fund or account in the official financial records of the municipality?
-0.455.61 § 475.61, J. Was the appropriate information reported to the county auditor for all new issues of indebtedness as that the county register could be undeted?
-(Information to include: subd.
-2, & § 475.62 indebtedness so that the county register could be updated?
-(Information to include: 8 +13.02 the purpose and date of the issue; the number, denomination, interest rate, and maturity date of each bond; place and time of payment of principal and interest; and the amount of the tax levied for the payment thereof.) and amount of the wat to rica for the payment dioreot.)
+Stat. § 475.56; f. obligations to be issued for a purpose, in a manner, and upon terms and conditions authorized by law, if the governing body of the municipality, on the advice of bond counsel or special tax counsel, determines that interest on the obligations cannot be represented to be excluded from gross income for purposes of federal income taxation; g. obligations issued in the form of an installment purchase contract, lease purchase agreement, or other similar agreement; h. obligations sold under a bond reinvestment program; or i. obligations which the governing body determines shall be sold by private negotiation if the municipality has retained an independent municipal adviser? § 475.55, subd.
+1 H. Were all obligations signed manually by one officer of the municipality or by a designated authenticating agent? § 475.65 I. Did the treasurer account for the receipt and disbursement of the proceeds of the issue, for the use named in the resolution, in a separate fund or account in the official financial records of the municipality? § 475.61, subd.
+2, & § 475.62 J. Was the appropriate information reported to the county auditor for all new issues of indebtedness so that the county register could be updated?
+(Information to include: the purpose and date of the issue; the number, denomination, interest rate, and maturity date of each bond; place and time of payment of principal and interest; and the amount of the tax levied for the payment thereof.)